raubert/Heroes-Kingdom-Evolution/README.md

     ant

-The result will then be available in `build` as an unpackaged extension and in `redist` as a ready-to-use one.

-In order to build it without packaging, two choices are available :

-    ant clean
-    ant chrome

 or

+	ant clean chrome-redist

+for chrome only, or

+	ant clean firefox-redist

+for firefox only.

+The result will then be available in `redist` as ready-to-use extensions.
+Note that the google chrome browser should not be running while packaging the chrome extension.

+In order to build it without packaging, issue the following commands :

+    ant clean firefox

+for firefox only, or

-    ant -DnoRedist=true
+    ant clean chrome

+for chrome only.

 The result will then be available in `build` as an unpackaged extension.